ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/online_rag.md

 ]
 print(json.dumps(retrieved_lines_with_distances, indent=4))
 ```
-Run the script again and the output with the top 3 matches will look like:
+Run the script again, and the output with the top 3 matches should look like:

 ```output
 [